 How Does Michigan’s No-Fault Law Affect My Claim?

 Michigan has no-fault laws regarding car accidents, which means that your own car insurance will cover your injury-related costs whether or not you were at fault in causing or contributing to your accident.
-While no-fault laws aim to limit the number of individuals facing lawsuits and make the courts in our state more efficient, these laws can have a significant effect on your injury claim after a car accident.
+While no-fault laws aim to limit the number of individuals facing lawsuits and make the state court system more efficient, these laws can have a significant effect on your injury claim after a car accident.

-Recovery may be limited
+Recovery May be Limited

 Unfortunately, your no-fault insurance policy may not fully cover all of your losses, especially if your injuries were serious.
 For example, no-fault policies do not compensate policy-holders for non-economic damages caused by your injuries.
-Non-economic damages can include:

 - Physical pain and suffering